pandas-dev/pandas/doc/source/enhancingperf.rst

 The ``DataFrame.eval`` method (Experimental)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. versionadded:: 0.13

-In addition to the top level :func:`~pandas.eval` function you can also
+In addition to the top level :func:`pandas.eval` function you can also
-evaluate an expression in the "context" of a ``DataFrame``.
+evaluate an expression in the "context" of a :class:`~pandas.DataFrame`.

 .. ipython:: python
    :suppress: